Make sure you subscribe to my newsletter to get your copy of 10 Easy Recipes For The Gluten-Free Beginner.

 These gluten-free and vegan Hummus Burgers are the perfect addition to any holiday party menu.

 2 cups cooked chick peas

-1 tbsp ground chia combined with ¼ cup water
+1 tablespoon ground chia combined with ¼ cup water

 Yield: 8 veggie burgers